BlacknoSheep/CIL/README.md

 <div align="center">
 <img width="90%" src="./assets/result.png">
 </div>

-Some experiments are still incomplete because of my poor PC.

-We save a prototype and a standard deviation for each class.
+We save a **prototype** and a **standard deviation** for each class.

-**Do not recommend storing the covariance matrix, as it requires storage space hundreds of times larger than storing just the prototypes, which even exceeds many exemplar-based methods.**
+**Do not recommend storing the covariance matrix, as it requires storage space hundreds of times larger than storing just the prototype, which even exceeds many exemplar-based methods.**

 The experimental results show that freezing the feature extractor severely limits the model's capability, making it difficult for further improvement.